 The history of art serves as a central feature of a liberal arts curriculum as it examines the complex relationship between visual representation and culture and investigates the processes by which an art historical object acquires meaning within particular historical circumstances.
-Faculty members teach a wide range of courses from the western tradition and selected areas of Asian art.
+Faculty members teach a wide range of courses from the Western and non-Western traditions.

-The curriculum provides both breadth and depth in art historical knowledge.
-Majors take two semesters of introductory courses, six intermediate-level courses, one advanced seminar, and the Senior Seminar.
+The Art History curriculum provides both breadth and depth.
+Majors typically take two semesters of introductory courses, six intermediate-level courses, one advanced seminar, and the Senior Seminar.
+There is some flexibility explained below.
 The Senior Seminar is required of all majors and is recommended for the minors.
 Reading competence in a foreign language (completion of beginning-level language courses) is required by the college.

-The survey courses, the history of western art (in two semesters), survey of Asian Art, and the History of Architecture, provide a broad overview of art history and teach fundamental skills of the discipline, such as formal analysis and iconographic interpretation, as well as basic research and writing skills.
+The survey courses, the history of western art (in two semesters), Introduction to Asian Art, Introduction to Islamic Art, and Survey of Architecture, provide a broad overview of art history and teach fundamental skills of the discipline, such as formal analysis and iconographic interpretation, as well as basic research and writing skills.
 Two surveys required for the major, usually ARHS 110 and 111.
 If students have AP scores of 4 or 5, they may enroll in intermediate level courses without the Survey prerequisite.

 Art History majors are required to enroll in two studio art courses.
 In so doing, art history majors participate in creative activity to gain insight into the complex process of creativity as it demands intellectual acuity, manual dexterity, and emotional expression.